laminas/laminas-form/docs/book/form-creation/using-annotations.md

 Specify another object with annotations to parse.
 Typically, this is used if a property references another object, which will then be added to your form as an additional fieldset.
 Expects a string value indicating the class for the object being composed.
-To compose a collection, `isCollection` needs to be set to `true` and additional `options` can be passed into the collection. `options` must be an associative array, for DocBlock annotations encoded as JSON.
+To compose a collection, the `isCollection` parameter needs to be set to `true` and additional `options` can be passed into the collection. `options` must be an associative array, for DocBlock annotations encoded as JSON.

 ```php